Advanced Configuration Commands

 Syntax: tls-version-min version ['or-highest']

-Enable TLS version negotiation, and set the minimum TLS version we will accept from the peer (default is "1.0").
+Sets the minimum TLS version we will accept from the peer (default is "1.0").
 Examples for version include "1.0", "1.1", or "1.2".
 If 'or-highest' is specified and version is not recognized, we will only accept the highest TLS version supported by the local SSL implementation.

 Syntax: topology mode